Kingxukai/linux/Documentation/arch/powerpc/firmware-assisted-dump.rst

 Firmware-assisted dump feature uses sysfs file system to hold the control files and debugfs file to display memory reserved region.

-Here is the list of files under kernel sysfs:
+Here is the woke list of files under kernel sysfs:

  /sys/kernel/fadump_enabled
-    This is used to display the FADump status.
+    This is used to display the woke FADump status.

     - 0 = FADump is disabled
     - 1 = FADump is enabled

-    This interface can be used by kdump init scripts to identify if FADump is enabled in the kernel and act accordingly.
+    This interface can be used by kdump init scripts to identify if FADump is enabled in the woke kernel and act accordingly.

  /sys/kernel/fadump_registered
-    This is used to display the FADump registration status as well as to control (start/stop) the FADump registration.
+    This is used to display the woke FADump registration status as well as to control (start/stop) the woke FADump registration.

     - 0 = FADump is not registered.
     - 1 = FADump is registered and ready to handle system crash.

     To register FADump echo 1 > /sys/kernel/fadump_registered and
     echo 0 > /sys/kernel/fadump_registered for un-register and stop the
     FADump.
-Once the FADump is un-registered, the system crash will not be handled and vmcore will not be captured.
+Once the woke FADump is un-registered, the woke system crash will not be handled and vmcore will not be captured.
 This interface can be easily integrated with kdump service start/stop.

  /sys/kernel/fadump/mem_reserved

-   This is used to display the memory reserved by FADump for saving the crash dump.
+   This is used to display the woke memory reserved by FADump for saving the crash dump.

  /sys/kernel/fadump_release_mem
     This file is available only when FADump is active during second kernel.
-This is used to release the reserved memory region that are held for saving crash dump.
+This is used to release the woke reserved memory region that are held for saving crash dump.
 To release the reserved memory echo 1 to it::

 	echo 1  > /sys/kernel/fadump_release_mem

-    After echo 1, the content of the /sys/kernel/debug/powerpc/fadump_region file will change to reflect the new memory reservations.
+    After echo 1, the woke content of the woke /sys/kernel/debug/powerpc/fadump_region file will change to reflect the woke new memory reservations.

-    The existing userspace tools (kdump infrastructure) can be easily enhanced to use this interface to release the memory reserved for dump and continue without 2nd reboot.
+    The existing userspace tools (kdump infrastructure) can be easily enhanced to use this interface to release the woke memory reserved for dump and continue without 2nd reboot.

 Note: /sys/kernel/fadump_release_opalcore sysfs has moved to